-Have all authorized signatories sign the application, electronic signatures are acceptable.
+All authorized signatories must sign the application; electronic signatures are acceptable.
 They must also include their names, titles, addresses (including city or town, state, and zip code), and telephone numbers.

 Failure to submit a timely application or failure to provide all information requested above may result in your application not being scored.